mygazthehealer/chocos-crafting-tweaks/REASONS.md

 ### Spyglass

-- Slightly cheaper (using 2 Copper Ingots as ingredient is arbitrary)
+- Slightly cheaper (requiring 2 Copper Ingots feels arbitrary)
-- Convenient 2x2 recipe for Crafting by hand
+- Convenient shapeless recipe for Crafting by hand

 ### Sea Lantern

-- Convenient 2x2 recipe for Crafting by hand (vanilla recipe shape is arbitrary)(using 5 Prismarine Crystals and 4 Prismarine Shards as ingredient is arbitrary)
+- Convenient 2x2 recipe for Crafting by hand (Vanilla recipe shape is nonsensical, requiring 5 Prismarine Crystals and 4 Prismarine Shards is arbitrary)

 ### Prismarine Bricks

 - Recipe input is consistent with other Stoneset Bricks recipes
-- Convenient 2x2 recipe for Crafting by hand (using 9 Prismarine Shards as ingredient is arbitrary)
+- Convenient 2x2 recipe for Crafting by hand (requiring 9 Prismarine Shards is arbitrary)

 ### Dark Prismarine